 That's why many experienced users in regenerative agriculture recommend an optical refractometer over a digital one—because only the optical one shows you this dividing line.
 The digital one only provides a number.

-Analog hand refractometers from brands like KERN & SOHN or inexpensive ATC models.
+Analog handheld refractometers from brands like KERN & SOHN or inexpensive ATC models.
 Measuring range 0 to 32 °Brix, automatic temperature compensation (ATC) is important so you don't have to convert.
 You look through the eyepiece and read the line.
 When buying, look for a measuring range of at least 0 to 18 °Brix, better up to 32 °Brix.

 Advantage: Inexpensive, robust, shows the dividing line.